rubygarage/rubygarage.github.com/slides/api.markdown

 ## Customizing the format

-Since Active Model Serailizers follow an object oriented approach customising the output is a piece of cake!
+Since Active Model Serailizers follow an object oriented approach customizing the output is a piece of cake!

 ```ruby
 class PostSerializer < ActiveModel::Serializer